-Ever wonder what the numbers on the arms of your glasses stand for?
+Ever wonder what the numbers on the arms of your blue light glasses stand for?

 Understanding the frame measurements are an important part in choosing a pair of glasses that fits your face and suits your facial features.

 Next we'll go through each of the measurements from eye size to arm lengths.

 Typically on a pair of glasses you will find three numbers or measurements printed on the inside of the arm.
 These numbers are measured in millimeters.

 The second number is the bridge width and

 The eye size relates to the width of your glssses, the bigger the number the wider the glasses will be on your face.
 A measurement of 51mm is average so if you have a narrow face you will be looking for a figure less than 51mm or if you have a wide face or if you are looking for an "over-sized" frame you will be looking for a frame with a value greater than 51mm.

 The bridge width also relates to the total width of the frame as multiplying the eye size times 2 and adding the bridge width will give you the total overall frame width.